LLM Program Optimization via Retrieval Augmented Search

 \section{Atomic Edit Guided Search}

-Next, we describe our approach called \emph{Atomic Edit GuIded Search (\textsc{Aegis})} designed to improve the interpretability of our framework (overview in Figure~\ref{fig:aegis} and pseudocode in Algorithm~\ref{alg:aegis}). \textsc{Aegis} is inspired by modern compilers, which are designed to perform a sequence of \emph{passes}, which incrementally transform the program to improve performance.
-Breaking down optimizations into smaller steps has the potential to improve interpretability since the changes from one step to the next may be easier for the programmer to understand.
+Next, we describe \emph{Atomic Edit GuIded Search (\textsc{Aegis})}, which is a dataset preprocessing step designed to improve interpretability of RAS (overview in Figure~\ref{fig:aegis} and pseudocode in Algorithm~\ref{alg:aegis}). \textsc{Aegis} is inspired by modern compilers, which are designed to perform a sequence of \emph{passes}, which incrementally transform the program to improve performance, which can improve interpretability since the changes from one step to the next may be easier to understand.
 We propose to generate \emph{atomic edits}, which are pairs of programs $(p,p')$ that are semantically equivalent and roughly differ by a single code optimization.